cgroza/GraffiTE/README.md

 - `--reference`: a reference genome of the species being studied.
 All assemblies are compared to this reference genome.

 - `--reads`: a CSV file that lists the read sets (FASTQs) and sample names from which polymorphisms are to be genotyped.
-These samples may be different than the genome assemblies.
-The header is required.
+These samples may be different than the genome assemblies. **The header is required**.
 Only one FASTQ per sample, and sample names must be unique.
 Paired-end reads must be interleaved in the same file.
    > Note that the current genotyper, `PanGenie` is optimized for short-reads.
 Long-read support will be available soon!

    Example `reads.csv`: